anaticulae/hey/README.md

 * structure: divide document in head(toc) and tail(rest)
 * toc: create table of content out of raw text data

-### sections

-Split the document in different sections, based on probalstic values:

-* Title
-* Table of Content
-* Chapters
-* Index
-* Appendix...

 ## CHECK THIS

 (inspired from sklearn.pipeline.Pipeline)